-7.1 Morphology is the study of forms (morphs) which looks at the structural make-up of words.
-Morphology breaks the smallest unit of Language - word-meaning - into its meaningful parts, morphemes, and focuses on how languages build words out of them.
+In Unit One, we learned that morphology is the study of forms, which looks at the structural make-up of words.
+Morphology breaks the smallest unit of Language - word-meaning - into its meaningful parts (morphemes).

+This unit focuses on how languages build words out of pieces of words (morphemes).
 This synthesis of morphemes into words is not haphazard - every language system has its own 'word-building rules' (just like they have sentence-building rules).
-It is the knowledge of these rules of synthesis that enables us to understand words that we have never heard before, and to create new ones.
+It is the knowledge of these rules of synthesis that enables us to easily understand and create words that we have never heard before.

-Look at some unusual words and expressions, all from recent TV programmes - see if you can understand what they mean:
+Here are some unusual words and expressions, all from recent TV programmes - see if you can understand what they mean:

 Growingly, hotels are accommodating women travellers.
 Untangle, uncomplicate, unwire your life!
-(Use InTel technology! ©) 'We had some difficulty in operationalizing it with Turkey' (Powell).

-A subwar between the Turks and the Kurds

-There is a risk of flood defences being overtopped by the surge

-They'd outfaxed all the reporters

-McCain had outraised Obama there

-Iran has conducted these in-your-face navy exercises in the Persian Gulf...
+(Use InTel technology! ☺) 'We had some difficulty in operationalizing it with Turkey' (Powell).
+A subwar between the Turks and the Kurds There is a risk of flood defences being overtopped by the surge They'd outfaxed all the reporters McCain had outraised Obama there Iran has conducted these in-your-face navy exercises in the Persian Gulf...
 Should we be worried about this warmupmanship?

-Techsperts (= tech experts)

-Obama certainly wowed the crowds in Strassburg

-Sharp-shooters on board ships would deincentivize the pirates (CNN,16/04/09)

-I had this is-it-really-happening-to-me kind of moment (words of a pirated sailor)

-We are able to make sense of them, because they follow English word-building rules, unlike non-words like runnity, funner, schoolship, bigly, shoppest, tablable, manling, etc.
+Techsperts (= tech experts) Obama certainly wowed the crowds in Strassburg Sharp-shooters on board ships would deincentivize the pirates (CNN,16/04/09) I had this is-it-really-happening-to-me kind of moment (words of a pirated sailor) We are able to make sense of them, because they follow English word-building rules, unlike non-words like \runnity, \funner, \schoolship, \bigly, \shoppest, \tablable, \manless, etc.

-What we have in our heads is the knowledge of the building-blocks (morphemes), and of how to put them together into words.
-We use morphological rules to build all kinds of words - simple, as well as complex 'high-rise' structures, made up of several levels (i.e., my mother-in-law's house, George the 6th's Throne, the editor-in-chief's role, etc.).
+What we have in our heads is the knowledge of the building-blocks (morphemes), and of how to put them together into words!
+We use morphological rules to build all kinds of words - simple, as well as complex 'high-rise' structures, made up of several levels (i.e., my mother-in-law's house, George the VIth's Throne, the editor-in-chief's role, etc.).
 The output of one rule can be the input to another, or to itself.
 This enables us to create unlimited numbers of words without overloading our memory.

 Morphological analysis helps us understand how we create brand-new word-meanings out of 'bits and pieces' of words.
-It explains why you 'get' the meaning of 'insuperior' or 'downsizable' and why it is that we can say

-- Great → greatly, huge → hugely, but not big → bigly or red → redly; - Laugh → laughable, but not smile → smilable; - Eat → eatable, drink → drinkable, but not sip → sippable.
+- 1. Can you 'get' the meaning of 'insuperior' or 'downsizable'? - Why is it that we can say great → greatly, huge → hugely, but not big → bigly or red → redly?
+Laugh → laughable, but not smile → smilable?
+And why can we say, eat → eatable, drink → drinkable, but not sip → sippable?